Find information specific to you and your role as an employer of apprentices and trainees on our Business Queensland website.

 When does my apprentice progress to the next wage level?

-For enquiries about wages, entitlements and wage progression, contact the Fair Work Ombudsman on 13 13 94 for help in determining the correct industrial instrument and entitlements.
+For enquiries about wages, entitlements and wage progression, phone Fair Work Ombudsman on 13 13 94 for help in determining the correct industrial instrument and entitlements.

-Be prepared for the phone call by checking what information you may need, before you call.
+Prepare for the phone call by checking what information you may need during the call.

 What is considered a notifiable event?

-As an employer of an apprentice or trainee, you have responsibilities under the Further Education and Training Act 2014 to notify the department or your Australian Apprenticeship Support Network provider of a range of events in specific timeframes.
+Under the Further Education and Training Act 2014, you must notify us or your Australian Apprenticeship Support Network provider of a range of events in specific timeframes.

-If you feel that the apprentice or trainee is not making reasonable progress under the training plan, you must notify your Australian Apprenticeship Support Network provider or the department, in writing, within 14 days of making that determination.
+If you feel your apprentice or trainee is falling behind in their training, you must notify your Australian Apprenticeship Support Network provider or us, immediately to discuss options.